Adopt, Implement, Upgrade and Supporting Documentation

-Eligible Professionals must demonstrate that they have Adopted; Implemented; or Upgraded (AIU) certified EHR technology in order to receive a Medicaid EHR Incentive Program Year 1 payment.
+Eligible Professionals must demonstrate that they have Adopted; Implemented; or Upgraded (AIU) Certified EHR Technology in the first payment year.

 - Adopt: acquire, purchase, or secure access to certified EHR technology.